Big Break

-Big Break is a British game show that aired on BBC1 from 30 April 1991 to 9 October 2002 and was hosted by Jim Davidson with John Virgo as referee.
+Big Break is a British game show that aired on BBC1/One from 30 April 1991 to 9 October 2002, and again from 2026, this time on BBC Two.
+It was originally hosted by Jim Davidson with John Virgo as referee, being revived with Paddy McGuinness as the new host, and Stephen Hendry as the new referee.
 The programme focuses on teams consisting of a contestant and a professional snooker player competing in rounds that involve snooker, with the best team eventually seeing its player seeking to win prizes for their contestant.

 History

-The idea of a snooker-related television game show was first thought of by Roger Medcalf in 1987 who then colaborated with Mike Kemp.
+The idea of a snooker-related television game show was first thought of by Roger Medcalf in 1987 who then collaborated with Mike Kemp.
 Kemp and Medcalf both produced a written format in 1987 where it was called The Big Break and it went through a number of versions, Kemp then proposed to Medcalf that they should try to get Terry Mardell interested, Mardell was an expert in relation to quiz shows, which was also during that year Mardell devised a successful bingo-related quiz show called Bob's Full House.
 Mardell agreed to meet Kemp and Medcalf in his office to discuss the snooker-related game that the two men came up with and showed Mardell their written format for the show, Mardell's immediate response was that it was far too complicated, would take far too long and would cost far too much, but he was willing to help them in a further meeting that would take place in his flat where the three men would further discuss and contribute various suggestions to the idea.
 That meeting produced a further version of the format and afterwards Kemp was left to retype the format where it was called "the June format".
 It was first practised at King's Cross Snooker Club where a week later, the three men met again to work out how the game could be improved with a view to a presentation to the BBC.
 They attended the presentation as well as Jim Moir and Kevin Bishop from the BBC where they were sufficiently interested to agree to have rehearsals at the BBC's Acton Studios in October.

+On 12 May 2026, it was announced that the series would be revived as a daytime game show on BBC Two, with Paddy McGuinness and former Snooker player Stephen Hendry as presenters.
+The revival will be produced by Fremantle UK division Naked West under a co-production agreement with Vibrant Television, while Fremantle and All3Media International would share distribution rights.